dangmanhtruong1995/UNet-Pytorch-code/README.md

 # UNet-Pytorch
 UNet code in Pytorch.
 I downloaded the data from here: https://github.com/hoangp/isbi-datasets The code is slightly different from the UNet paper since I used padding to keep the sizes to be the same.
 I also used dropout after ReLU layers.
+The code was run using Google Colab and Kaggle notebook.

 ![](https://user-images.githubusercontent.com/20016033/200164213-9113a2f1-ff73-4d49-afa8-1b9b9e2af816.png?raw=true "")